projectcontour/contour/site/docs/master/grpc-tls-howto.md

 **Be very careful with your production certificates!**

 This is intended as an example to help you get started.
 For any real deployment, you should **carefully** manage all the certificates and control who has access to them.
-Make sure you don't commit them to any git repos either.
+Make sure you don't commit them to any git repositories either.

 ## Manual TLS certificate generation process